hasura/rag-benchmark/README.md

 ## PromptQL setup

-See the PromptQL project in `my-assistant/` directory
+1. See the PromptQL project in `my-assistant/` directory
+2. Run it via `ddn run docker-start`